 Firstly we all have a brain, so we all have mental health.
 When we have good mental health, we are thinking and feeling well.
-No one is immune from episodes of ill-health.
+No one is immune from episodes of ill-health especially during this pandemic.

 When an employee has a health emergency, such as asthma or an angina attack the trained first aiders in your company can respond and deal with the crisis appropriately.